Surrounded by the ever-changing North Sea, Holy Island has many exciting things to do and see.

-As you approach the castle and start seeing the details up close, you'll notice that it doesn’t look as old as its founding date.
-That's because, in 1901, the castle was purchased by Mr Edward Hudson, the owner of the widely regarded Country Life magazine.
+As you approach the castle and start seeing the details up close, you'll notice that it looks more modern than its founding date.
+That's because, in 1901, the castle was purchased by Mr. Edward Hudson, the owner of the widely regarded Country Life magazine.

-Unwind at Gertrude Jekyll's Garden
+Unwind at Gertrude Jekyll's garden

-But before you grab a bottle, be sure to taste one (or all) of the famous Lindisfarne meads: the original, blood orange, spiced, and pink, the newest addition to the mead collection.
+Before you grab a bottle, be sure to taste one (or all) of the famous Lindisfarne meads: the original, blood orange, spiced, and pink, the newest addition to the mead collection.

-The tasting station is on the left as you enter the shop, enjoy!
+The tasting station is on the left as you enter the shop.
+Enjoy!

 Visit Lindisfarne Heritage Centre

-Holy Island Travel Tips
+Holy Island travel tips

 Getting to Holy Island

-Getting to Holy Island is easy.
-The nearest train station is in Berwick-upon-Tweed, a cute place and the last town in England before crossing north into Scotland.
+The nearest train station is in the picturesque Berwick-upon-Tweed, the last town in England before crossing north into Scotland.

 In the summer months, you can also get a regular local bus or a taxi from the train station.